 About Lower Green Bay/Fox River AOC

 The Lower Green Bay and Fox River was designated an Area of Concern under the 1987 Great Lakes Water Quality Agreement.
-The AOC is primarily contaminated with PCBs from industrialization.
 Since 1988, over 3/4 of the 120 remedial actions recommended by the Lower Green Bay Remedial Action Plan have been implemented or initiated.

 While water quality problems and public use restrictions are most severe in the AOC, water resources in the entire basin are affected by runoff pollution from urban and rural areas, municipal and industrial wastewater discharges and degraded habitats.
 Industrialization was a major factor in Lower Green Bay/Fox River becoming contaminated.